ElyesKhechine/tunsa-ai-predicting-term-deposit-subscriptions/README.md

 ## Introduction

-This project, spearheaded by TUNSA AI, delves into the realm of predictive analytics with a focus on term deposit subscriptions.
-Leveraging advanced machine learning techniques including logistic regression and K-means clustering, the project aims to provide actionable insights for optimizing marketing strategies.
+This project delves into the realm of predictive analytics with a focus on term deposit subscriptions.
+Leveraging advanced machine learning techniques including logistic regression and K-means clustering, it aims to provide actionable insights for optimizing marketing strategies by streamlining customer segmentation and subscription prediction, thus enhancing marketing campaign effectiveness.

 ## Project Scope

-The project spanned from February 19, 2022, to February 20, 2022, focusing on data preprocessing, feature engineering, and model development.
-Led by a dedicated team, the project aimed to streamline customer segmentation and subscription prediction, thus enhancing marketing campaign effectiveness.
+The project spanned from February 19, 2022, to February 20, 2022.
+It was undertaken by 3-members of the Tunisian Space Association (TUNSA)'s AI team.
+It involved data preprocessing, feature engineering, and model development phases.

 ## Technical Details